FreeCAD/FreeCAD-documentation/wiki/Macro_at_Startup.md

 All macros will generally present a similar structure with first import section, then definition section and finally main instruction section.
 We will focus on this latter because main instructions (they are quite easy to spot because they start at the full beginning of the line) are actually the ones that \'execute\' the macro.
 For later step, we\'ll need to programmatically import the macro then execute it.
 This can\'t be done with the actual structure of the macro.
 To be able to do so, we need to enclose the main instructions in a function \--eg. run()\-- then ensure this function is still called when the macro is manually run by the user.
 If you\'re not totally sure of what you\'re doing, it is advised to work on a copy of the macro (or you may just want to keep the original macro as is).
-The original file shall be modified as follows   *
+The original file shall be modified as follows: